4meta5/notes/Principles/Principles.md

 - **Take ownership of consequences**: don't blame bad outcomes on anyone but yourself.
 - **Sincerely believe that you might not know the best possible path and recognize that your ability to deal well with "not knowing" is more important than whatever it is you do know.**
 - **If a number of different believable people say you are doing something wrong and you are the only one who doesn't see it that way, assume you are probably biased.** While it is possible you're right and they're wrong, you should switch from a fighting mode to an "asking questions" mode, compare your believability with theirs, and if necessary agree to bring in a neutral party you all respect to break the deadlock.
+- Remember that accepting your weaknesses is contrary to the instincts of those parts of your brain that want to hold on to the illusion that you are perfect.
+Doing the things that will reduce your instinctual defensiveness takes practice, and requires operating in an environment that reinforces open-mindedness.

 ## Perspective